You Can't Do That! The Making of 'A Hard Day's Night' (1995) - Double Feature

 Thirty years after A Hard Day's Night, its producer, director, writer and others describe its making.
 United Artists Records came to Walter Shenson, asking him to produce a movie so UA could issue a soundtrack album.
 Shenson signed Lester to direct, and they got the Beatles to agree to star.
 Shenson sent Owen to Dublin to spend time with the Fab Four; from this came a script built around their being prisoners of their own success.
 Phil Collins, himself an extra on A Hard Day's Night, hosts this examination of a seminal film: what was ad-libbed, why was it a hit, what was its influence on other movies, and how did it define the way the public viewed each Beatle for years to come?

-Main Cast: Paul McCartney, John Lennon, Ringo Starr, George Harrison, Phil Collins, Roger Ebert, Peter Noone, Roger McGuinn, Victor Spinetti, Micky Dolenz
+Main Cast: Phil Collins, Roger Ebert, Paul McCartney, John Lennon, Ringo Starr, George Harrison, Peter Noone, Roger McGuinn, Victor Spinetti, Micky Dolenz

 Director: